Modeled after the

 first quarter was sparkling just to the left of Venus and Jupiter, the

-three of them forming a perfect isosceles triangle.
+three of them forming a perfect right triangle.
 Researching

 the celestial spectacle, Thurmond learned the rare close conjunction